WE ARE NOMURA

 ▲ Tokyo Water Science Museum | The powerful “Mizuno Tabi Theater” surrounded by 4-screen images

-Ogasawara said that he became interested in social education facilities like museums because his father was researching museums.
-After studying broadcasting technology at university, I wanted to be involved in a wider range of expressions, so I chose to work at NOMURA
+Ogasawara became interested in social education facilities such as museums because his father was researching museums.
+After studying broadcasting technology at university, he chose NOMURA as his job because he wanted to be involved in a wider range of expression.

 After joining the company, I was assigned to the Cultural Environment Division, which I had hoped for.
 After being in charge of corporate museums, I was involved in the Water Science Museum of the Tokyo Metropolitan Government Bureau of Waterworks.

-At that time, there was no precedent for entrusting management operations under such a scheme.
-The challenge was how to secure incentives for business operators and how to demonstrate originality and ingenuity, even though it was a form of consignment work.
+At the time, there was no precedent for entrusting operation services under such a scheme.
+The challenge was how to ensure incentives for operators and demonstrate originality and ingenuity while still engaging in the form of outsourced work.

 For Ogasawara, this event will be a great source of inspiration for the promotion of subsequent projects.